-If your abuser has been charged with a criminal offence, this page provides information on the criminal court process.
+If the person causing harm has been charged with a criminal offence, this page provides information on the criminal court process.
 For more information on reporting abuse to the police, see Getting the Police Involved.

 - Types of Criminal Offences